fabiospampinato/call-spy/README.md

 # callSpy

-Tiny wrapper for spying on function calls.
+Tiny function for spying on function calls.

 ## Install